 Caution: Banks will never send you a text message with a link to log in for online and mobile banking or ask you to reply with sensitive information.
 When in doubt, always contact your bank directly.

 Mobile communication has become more important now than ever, with consumers unable to visit your office or store.
 That means companies need to prove their trustworthiness and protect their customers from fraudsters.
-Luckily, there are ways to ensure secure mobile communications between brand and consumer.
+Luckily, there are ways to ensure secure mobile communications between the brand and the consumer.
 We’re highlighting two mobile security solutions you can easily adopt in your mobile interactions.

 Let them know it’s you with Google’s Verified SMS